AJMansfield/Intelligence-Core-Public/ag6.md

 --------

-"I figgered a @#$%er like you'd be showin' up 'ventually," growled the Native American man who answered the door, as he leveled a shotgun at Solomon.
+"I figgered a @#$%\^& like you'd be showin' up 'ventually," growled the Native American man who answered the door, as he leveled a shotgun at Solomon.
 The man's two dogs growled and barked at Solomon as his mind raced to try and figure out how to defuse the situation, before arriving at a last-ditch strategy.